Welcome to

 Head of School

-The nationally accredited Walnut Farm Montessori School provides a Montessori education honoring community and individuality by promoting peace, and empowering children for life-long learning.
+The nationally accredited Walnut Farm Montessori School offers children a Montessori education honoring individuality, authenticity and the natural world.
+We promote peace and equity, empowering and inspiring all for life-long learning.

 WALNUT FARM MONTESSORI SCHOOL HIGHLIGHTS